20 Great Buys From the Dollar Store and 10 Things to Avoid

 Extension cords and power strips found in dollar stores are low quality and are sometimes dangerous, according to the experts.

 Most tools found in dollar stores are barely functional, in my experience.

 Low quality is a problem with these food containers, but safety is also an issue, according to a recent report on the hazardous chemicals in dollar store items.

 I’m not too worried about the chemicals in the dollar-store tubs that organize my stuff in the garage, but I stay away from putting food in dollar-store plastic.

 One last bit of advice: Be sure you’re in a dollar store.

-Dollar Tree keeps everything at a dollar, but other stores that use “dollar” in their names may have higher-priced items.
+Dollar Tree keeps everything at a dollar, but other stores that use “dollar” in their names, like Dollar General, may have higher-priced items.

 Steve Gillman is the author of “101 Weird Ways to Make Money” and creator of EveryWayToMakeMoney.com.
 He’s been a repo-man, walking stick carver, search engine evaluator, house flipper, tram driver, process server, mock juror, and roulette croupier, but of more than 100 ways he has made money, writing is his favorite (so far).

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.